Bellaria

 Related links

-Bellaria Overview
+Discover Bellaria

 - Torre Saracena is a 17th-century coastal watchtower built to defend against pirate raids.
 It now houses a small museum dedicated to maritime history and local fishing traditions.
 Exhibits include model boats, navigational tools and archival documents.
 The tower stands close to the harbour and is surrounded by a public park.